 LDM Reference webpages.

-The only other purpose for which the LDM needs root privileges is to
+The only other purpose for which the LDM might need root privileges is to

 hupsyslog program, which sends a HUP

-syslogd receives a HUP, it closes any files it has open
+When the system logging daemon receives a HUP, it closes all files it has open

 and rereads its configuration file.